-"The beauty of the situation is that we have had increased operational efficiencies during a development period for Richmont Mines.
-We analyzed the Canadian dollar situation, and strategically planned for a two-year window, in which we could maximize development work at Island Gold [...]
-So we have partially sacrificed 2015 and 2016, with the vision of reducing costs by nearly 50% during 2017-2022 - Richmont Mines will essentially position a mine with 6-7 years of pre-developed infrastructure already in place, which is quite unique," said Renaud Adams, president and CEO of Richmont, which leveraged its Québec assets to develop its Ontario propriety.
+"The beauty of the situation is that we have increased operational efficiencies during a development period for Richmont Mines.
+We analyzed the Canadian dollar situation and realized that we will have a two year window in which we could maximize development work at our Island Gold mine in Ontario [...]
+So we have partially sacrificed 2015 and 2016, with the vision of reducing costs by 50% during 2017-2022.
+Richmont Mines has essentially positioned a mine with 6-7 years of predeveloped infrastructure already in place, which is quite unique," said Renaud Adams, president and CEO of Richmont, which leveraged its Québec assets to develop its Ontario propriety.